Robotics at NSF

 Research on Emerging Technologies for Teaching and Learning (RETTL)

 The RETTL program funds exploratory research projects that advance robotics in support of learning.
 Areas of particular interest are social robots that engage conversationally and/or serve as an embodied partner with learners.
-Projects must advance both the learning sciences as well as robotics.
+Projects must advance both the learning sciences and robotics.

 Robust Intelligence (CISE/IIS/RI)

 The Robust Intelligence (RI) program accepts research proposals aimed at contributing deeper understanding and new insights in and across the disciplinary areas outlined in the RI program description.
 The RI program no longer accepts proposals whose principal research focus is on robotics.
 Proposals to RI may involve robots as platforms for evaluation and demonstration of the applicability and broader impacts of RI claims.
-Proposals that focus primarily on the embodiment of intelligent systems should now be submitted to the Robotics program.
-This includes most robotics research previously in scope for the RI program.
+Proposals that focus primarily on the embodiment of intelligent systems should now be submitted to the FRR program.

 Science of Learning and Augmented Intelligence (SBE/BCS/SL)